 The end-user programmer specifies a default qualifier by writing the @DefaultQualifier annotation on a package, class, method, or variable declaration.
-The argument to @DefaultQualifier is the fully qualified String name of an annotation, and its optional second argument indicates where the default applies.
+The argument to @DefaultQualifier is the String name of an annotation.
+It may be a short name like "NonNull", if an appropriate import statement exists.
+Otherwise, it should be fully-qualified, like "checkers.nullness.quals.NonNull".
+The optional second argument indicates where the default applies.
 If the second argument is omitted, the specified annotation is the default in all locations.
 See the Javadoc of DefaultQualifier for details.